anmolmahajan/code-organizer/README.md

 # Notice
 To avoid uber-destruction:

 1. Do not run as root.

-2. Do not run outside your code directory.
+2. Do not run outside of your code directory.